PeerMeHQ/know/basics/fellowships.md

 [DAOs](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) in Web3 are self-sufficient groups of people managed by a smart contract.
 They operate on the blockchain which ensures maximum trust, transparency & verifiability.

-If you decide to create & operate your DAO in Superciety, we do all the heavy lifting for you: we create a dedicated smart contract for you and register it inside Superciety, so you and other DAO members can benefit from all our simple tools & features.
+Superciety does all the heavy lifting of creating and running a DAO for you, so you and the DAO members can focus on what really matters to the company, project, or community.

-::: tip
+::: tip Note
 Since your Fellowship DAO is based on **its own smart contract**, Superciety does not have any more access or control over voting processes than you do.
 :::